nahanil/skipper-minio/README.md

 > If you're using this module outside of Sails (e.g. Express or a vanilla Node.js server), make sure you have skipper itself [installed as your body parser](https://sailsjs.com/documentation/concepts/middleware?q=adding-or-overriding-http-middleware).

+**Buyer Beware**
+I probably would not recommend using this package in production applications just yet, and I'm sorry I didn't namespace the package from the beginning.
+That said it ___seems___ to do what it says on the box, but streams are still black magic as far as I'm concerned.

 ## Usage